Generation of photonic hooks from patchy microcylinders: Introduction

 \section{Introduction}

 Photonic nanojets (PJs) are narrow, high-intensity, non-evanescent light beams generated at the shadow side of dielectric particles when irradiating the particles with light waves~\cite{04ChenZ}.
 They can propagate a distance longer than the wavelength of the incident light while keeping a minimum beamwidth smaller than $\lambda$/2, $\lambda$ is the wavelength of the incident light~\cite{09AlexanderH}.
-PJs show promising applications in various fields, such as micromaching~\cite{20YanB}, single-particle manipulation~\cite{16LiY}, optical sensing~\cite{15YangH, 18GuG}, super-resolution imaging~\cite{11WangZ, 13YeR, 16WangF, 16YangH}, etc. Within this context, many efforts have been made to design dielectric particles that can generate PJs with special characteristics~\cite{17BSLukYanchuk, 20MininIV3}.
+PJs show promising applications in various fields, such as micromaching~\cite{20YanB}, single-particle manipulation~\cite{16LiY}, optical sensing~\cite{15YangH, 18GuG}, super-resolution imaging~\cite{11WangZ, 13YeR, 16WangF, 16YangH}, and so forth.
+Within this context, many efforts have been made to design dielectric particles that can generate PJs with special characteristics~\cite{17BSLukYanchuk, 20MininIV3}.

-In 2015, Minin et al. theoretically discovered a new type of PJ which has a curved structure similar to the shape of a hook~\cite{15MininI}.
-They called the curved PJ as photonic hook (PH).
-The PH is formed when electromagnetic waves passing through a dielectric trapezoid particle composed of a cuboid and a triangular prism.
-The combined effects of the phase velocity difference and the interference of the waves lead to a curved high-intensity focus~\cite{18YueL}.
-The PH phenomenon was later experimentally observed in the terahertz and optical range~\cite{19MininIV, 20MininIV}, and further applied to the generation of curved surface plasmons~\cite{18MininIV}.
+In 2015, Minin et al. theoretically discovered a new type of PJ, which has a curved structure similar to the shape of a hook~\cite{15MininI}.
+They called the curved PJ as a photonic hook (PH).
+The PH is formed when electromagnetic waves pass through a dielectric trapezoid particle composed of a cuboid and a triangular prism.
+The combined effects of the phase velocity difference and the interference of the waves lead to a curved high-intensity focus~\cite{18YueL}. {The PH phenomenon was later experimentally observed in the terahertz and optical range~\cite{19MininIV, 20MininIV}.
+It can also be applied to the generation of curved surface plasmons~\cite{18MininIV}. }